Japanese Teams Tackle Exciting Routes in the Himalaya

 Oishi and his team hope to finish the task that Piolet d’Or winner Taniguchi started.

-Phunji Peak
+Phungi Peak

-The students’ section of the Japanese Alpine Club is targeting Phunji Peak in the Annapurna range.
+The students’ section of the Japanese Alpine Club is targeting Phungi Peak in the Annapurna range.
 Climbers are Takumi Inoue (leader), Ryoya Odaka, Fumiya Yokomichi, Masahiro Nakazawa, and Taiyo Ashizawa.
 They left for Nepal on September 5.

 Youn climbers posing for a photo with the Japanese flag